glencbz/notes/unit-1/week_1_homework.md

 # Week 1 Homework

+### Day 5 (Friday)

+It's been an exciting day, learning about DOM and how to manipulate it.
+Don't worry if you didn't get everything, practice makes perfect.
+Here are some exercises to help you reinforce the concepts!

+**Submit** the link to your tic-tac-toe repository with your `index.js`, `style.css` and `script.js` files.

+  * Back to [tic-tac-toe](https://glencbz.gitbooks.io/wdi-6-reference/content/unit-1/labs/TTT.html)!
+Now that you have the basic HTML and CSS layouts in place, use DOM manipulation to add these features
+    *  Allow players to place "X" & "O" pieces on the game board
+    *  Switch between player turns
+    *  Restart the game
+  * More DOM manipulation practice
+    * Work on the [Fellowship of the Ring](https://glencbz.gitbooks.io/wdi-6-reference/content/unit-1/labs/fellowship.html) lab
+    * **Bonus** For some additional practice try out the [DOM Times Table](https://github.com/ga-students/dom-times-table) exercise as well!

 ### Day 4 (Thursday)

 There were a lot of new and difficult JavaScript topics introduced today.
 Don't get discouraged if you didn't internalise them all - it's nearly impossible!
 Understanding and memory comes with practice, practice and more practice! (so that's what we're going to do)